redhat-openstack/website/source/uncategorized/neutron-with-existing-external-network.html.md

     # neutron router-create router1
     # neutron router-gateway-set router1 external_network

+Now create a private network and subnet, since that provisioning has been disabled:

+    # neutron net-create private_network
+    # neutron subnet-create --name private_subnet private_network 192.168.100.0/24

+Get a cirrus image, not provisioned without demo provisioning:

+    curl http://download.cirros-cloud.net/0.3.4/cirros-0.3.4-x86_64-disk.img | glance image-create --name='cirros image' --is-public=true  --container-format=bare --disk-format=qcow2

-You should now be able to follow the steps at [running an instance with Neutron](running an instance with Neutron) to launch an instance with external network access.
+You should now be able to follow the steps at [running an instance with Neutron](running an instance with Neutron) to launch an instance with external network access as admin, if you want other tenants you may need to create them manually.

 ## Possible improvements